opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/nextcloud/2_deploy-nextcloud-on-cce.md

 #### Database Credentials Secret

-This provides external Relational Database credentials and is used in helm chart `values` under `externalDatabase.existingSecret`.
+This provides credentials for an external database (in our case RDS) and is used in helm chart `values` under `externalDatabase.existingSecret`.
 Replace the placeholders with values you obtained in previous steps and run the following command:

 ```bash
 kubectl -n nextcloud create secret generic nextcloud-db \